alexdicianu/argos/README.md

-Argos - A Docker stack for local development
+Argos
 =================

-A light sandbox Docker image for PHP web development that is based on a Ubuntu 14.04 OS.
+A light Docker based sandbox image for PHP web development that is based on a Ubuntu 14.04 OS.

 ![Docker logo](http://upload.wikimedia.org/wikipedia/commons/7/79/Docker_(container_engine)_logo.png "Docker logo")

 This image with comes built with nginx, PHP-FPM, Drush, MySQL, Redis and Varnish.